memoria-io/atom/README.md

 ```

-Then import nomrally in your pom dependencies
+Then import in your pom dependencies

 ```xml